amos-kibet/elixir-getting-started/PhoenixLiveComponents.md

 update(assigns, socket) -> render(assigns)
 ```

-- The given id is not automatically used as the DOM ID.
+- The given ID is not automatically used as the DOM ID.
 If you want to set a DOM ID, it is your responsibility to do so when rendering:

 ```elixir
 defmodule UserComponent do